MCL Tear Rehab in Crescent, MO

 - Contact Sports: Football, soccer, and hockey players in Crescent, MO commonly face direct hits to the outer knee, resulting in the inner knee being overstretched or torn.

-- Poor Conditioning or Muscle Imbalance: Weakness in the muscles supporting the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
-Quadriceps and hamstring imbalances may destabilize the knee, adding strain to the MCL.
+- Poor Conditioning or Muscle Imbalance: Inadequate strength in the muscles around the knee may heighten the risk of MCL tears due to overcompensation by the ligament.
+Imbalances between the quadriceps and hamstrings can destabilize the knee, putting additional strain on the MCL.

 Symptoms of an MCL Tear